ozhantasdemir/ozhantasdemir/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on **IND Software** as a machine learning intern
+- 🔭 &nbsp; I’m currently working at **IND Software** as a machine learning intern
 - 🌱 &nbsp; I’m currently learning React;
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) and Figma I made 👉
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
+- 🎵 &nbsp; I'm working on my first song in my spare time
 - 📫 &nbsp; Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ozhantasdemir/)
-- 📚 &nbsp; I'm working on my first song in my spare time
+- 📧 &nbsp; Contact with me via ozhantasdemir@gmail.com
+- 💬 &nbsp; Ask me about anything tech or music related, I am happy to help;

 <br>